2ndsleep/2ndsleep.github.io/_posts/learn/basics/iac/explainers/2024-01-21-iac-principles.md

 Don't worry if you don't understand what's going on line-by-line here, because we'll go over these things slowly in future posts.
 {: .notice--info}

 As you can see, we first created a local variable that defined the properties that were unique to each VM.
 Then we used a loop to create two identical VMs, but with different names, virtual network interfaces, and disk sizes.
-Now let's suppose we want to upgrade both of our VMs to use premium disks, we could change line 31 to `storage_account_type = "Premium_LRS"` and redeploy the configuration.
+We realize afterwards that our workload is light enough that we can downgrade our VM size, so we change line 19 to `size = "Standard_B1s"` and redeploy the configuration.

+Oh look, we were able to raise $2 million in Series A funding just from the tagline for Badass™.
+We better figure out what this product does so we can start developing it.
+Technology!
+{: .notice--info}